-Q. What is GTC's process for buying my property or acquiring an easement from me if my property is needed?
+Q. What is Georgia Transmission's process for buying my property or acquiring an easement from me if my property is needed?

-A. First, GTC will contact you for permission to survey your property.
-The survey will enable us to accurately locate property lines and improvements, create a profile of the topography and identify any cultural resources, wetlands delineation and protected species.
+A. First, Georgia Transmission will contact you for permission to survey your property.
+The survey will enable us to accurately locate property lines and improvements, create a profile of the topography and identify any cultural resources, and environmental conditions such as wetlands delineation and protected species.
 During this process, it will be important for you to inform us of any future improvements or changes you plan to make to your property so that we can minimize any impact in designing the new transmission facilities.
-During the survey, it may be necessary for GTC to trim or cut trees to establish a line of sight, or to take soil borings to determine subsurface characteristics.
+During the survey, it may be necessary for Georgia Transmission to trim or cut trees to establish a line of sight, or to take soil borings to determine subsurface characteristics.
 Gathering this information is critical to establishing correct boundaries and assuring appropriate siting for transmission facilities.

-As part of this process we will conduct an appraisal to assess the fair market value of your property or use appropriate sales data.
+As part of this process, we will conduct an appraisal to assess the fair market value of your property or use appropriate sales data.
 We will provide you with a written statement and summary of the fair market value of your property based on this assessment.
 This will serve as the basis of our offer to purchase your property or acquire an easement.